99003738/Python_Mini_Project/Requirements/Problem_define.md

                vii.
 Row appended and column appended choice depend upon the sheet header format weather the workbook containing the same set of header or different header name.

+# 4W & 1H :

+### What:
+             • We are having multiple excel workbook stored in diffenrent location in our system, to which we need to extract all the worksheet in them.
+             • Every Work Book have different number of work sheet in them.
+             • Taking a input search key and finding out all the data across the work book.
+             • It is used for easy search of a particular cell or data of a person
+             • It provides information of every person details which is present inside the loaded work book.
+### When:
+             • Searching all the data of a given search key.
+             • To get the contact information.
+             • To get the required details of that person according to data formulated in the sheet.
+### Why:
+             • We are using to retrieve tha data of an individual candidate from the excel workbook of 5 sheets where all the relevant data of 40 candidates is present.
+             • We can easily access the details of that individual by giving some input such as name , ps no and email id.
+### Where:
+             • To check the information and bio of a person
+             • Very useful during emergency times like health issues
+             • We can also use it for knowing that person's bank details and other details related to his or her educational qualification.
+### How:
+             • Input:- We need to give maximum  3 inputs such as Name, Ps No and Email Id.
+             • The Input is dyanmic means either one or two or three can be given as a search key.
+             • Output: -We will get all the relevant information of that person whose name, ps no and email id is given.
+             • source: -All the relevant data will get copied in master sheet created by the user choice.